-- Empowerment zone and renewal community employment credit (Form 8844). - Indian employment credit (Form 8845). - Work opportunity credit (Form 5884). - Credit for employer differential wage payments (Form 8932). - Credit for affected Midwestern disaster area employers (Form 5884-A).
+- Empowerment zone and renewal community employment credit (Form 8844). - Indian employment credit (Form 8845). - Work opportunity credit (Form 5884). - Credit for employer differential wage payments (Form 8932).

-Reduce your deduction for employee wages by the amount of any employment credits you claim.
+Reduce vour deduction for employee wages by the amount of any employment credits you claim.
 For more information about these credits, see the form on which the credit is claimed.

-- · Tests for deducting pay - · Kinds of pay
+- Tests for deducting pay - · Kinds of pay

-- 15 (Circular E), Employer's Tax Guide
+- □ 15 (Circular E), Employer's Tax Guide

 - □ 15-A Employer's Supplemental Tax Guide

 - □ 15-B Employer's Tax Guide to Fringe Benefits